JonathanAldrich/jonathanaldrich.github.io/_posts/2021-02-05-sigplan-intl-inclusivity-response.md

 ---
-title: On International Inclusion at Virtual Conferences: A Response to SIGPLAN
+title: On International Inclusion at Virtual Conferences - A Response to SIGPLAN
 tags:
    conferences inclusion
 layout: default